 Commonly the result of thumb sucking or tongue thrusting, an open bite is when you can actually stick your tongue between your teeth while biting down.
 An open bite isn’t solely a cosmetic problem, it can also cause issues with chewing.

 Spacing is when there’s too much room between the teeth.
 This can occur if teeth are missing or too small or the dental arch is wide.
-The most common complaint from patients with spacing is about the cosmetic appearance.
+The most common orthodontic problems for patients with spacing is about cosmetic appearance.

 An overbite, or deep bite, is when the front teeth are too far in front of the bottom teeth.
 An excessive overbite leads to the wearing down of the teeth and may even cause the bottom teeth to bite into the roof of the mouth.